-Supercharging Serendipity: Xposure helps artists skip the line to vetted music pros' ears 20 May 2022
+Supercharging Serendipity: Xposure helps artists skip the line to vetted music pros' ears20 May 2022 - Press release

 Artists want guidance, to get outside insight into making music, but lack access to good guides and clear direction.
 They have to rely on luck, connections, or intense hustle to get it.
 Music execs, managers, and other professionals want to share their knowledge.
 But they are overwhelmed with requests, pitches, random messages, and awkward in-person encounters.